erictt/computer-science-learning/source/_posts/cs6210/spring-2023-test-3-preparation.md

 There are two possibilities:
 1. Two nodes work for the same slice.
 The throughput will be reduced to 998K
-2. Two nodes works for different slice.
+2. Two nodes work for the different slices.
 The throughput is the same as `c`,  which is 999K

 e.
 [3 points] The model gets updated.
 The updated model has to be deployed in the servers.
-Discuss pros and cons of each of the strategies (fast, rolling, big-flip) for doing the update.
+Discuss the pros and cons of each of the strategies (fast, rolling, big-flip) for doing the update.

 Fast (cold upgrade):
-	Pro: Fastest upgrade, comparing to the other strategies.
+	Pro: Fastest upgrade, compared to the other strategies.
 	Con: The entire service will be unreachable during the upgrade.

 Rolling (1 pipeline at a time):
 	Pro: The service only loses 1/1000 capacity during the upgrade.
-	Con: It takes 1000x times to fully complete the upgrade comparing to fast upgrade.
+	Con: It takes the longest time to fully complete the upgrade compared to a fast upgrade.

 Big-flip (50/50):
 	Pro: Faster than Rolling, and also offers continuous services during the upgrade.
 	Con: The service's throughput will be reduced to half of the capacity during the upgrade.

 ### 2. (10 points)(Map-reduce)